Toaplan Vol 1_header

 April 1991

 The PC Engine received a port of Hellfire called Hellfire S: The Another Story.
-It features a remixed soundtrack, animated cutscenes, changes to the plot, and it replaces the lead character with Kaoru, a female pilot.
+It features a remixed soundtrack, animated cutscenes, updated plot, and replaces the previous protagonist with Kaoru, a female pilot.

 May 1991